Malocclusion: Everything You Need To Know About Teeth Misalignment

 Class II -malocclusion often requires orthodontic treatment, which may involve braces, aligners, or in some cases, orthodontic appliances combined with orthognathic surgery to correct the skeletal discrepancy.

-Class III Malocclusion (Mesiocclusion):
+Class III Malocclusion (Mesiocclusion)

 Class III malocclusion is characterized by an underbite or prognathic (protruded) mandible.
 In this class, the lower jaw is positioned more forward compared to the upper jaw.
 This results in the lower front teeth protruding beyond the upper front teeth.
 Class III- malocclusion may require comprehensive orthodontic treatment, including braces, aligners, or in more severe cases, orthodontic treatment combined with orthognathic surgery to correct the jaw relationship.